-I am an empirical legal researcher who specializes in consumer contract law.
+I am an empirical legal researcher specializing in consumer contract law.
 My previous research has been published (or is forthcoming) in leading academic journals, including the Stanford Law Review, the Minnesota Law Review, and the Journal of Legal Analysis.
 The current manuscript has been presented at Harvard Law School, the University of Chicago Law School, and at various other conferences and seminars.
 I have been invited to present it at the Empirical Contracts Workshop at New York University School of Law in May 2020.

 Thank you for your consideration.